Skip to content

 INFO

-The Things task action currently only works in the Mac desktop app.
+The Things task action currently only works in the Mac desktop app, not on web.
 If you configure the task action, it will not be visible on other devices.

 You can then create a task action for Things by clicking on the Add task action button and selecting Things.
 You can then define the settings of your task action.
 Besides the general settings you can define the following settings: